 An emulsion is a mixture that results when one liquid is added to another and mixed but does not dissolve into it.
 An example of an emulsion is a vinaigrette dressing where the oil is added to the vinegar and stirred.
 Although the oil is finely dispersed, it does not dissolve into the vinegar.
-Ice cream is an oil-in-water emulsion, meaning that the milkfat is finely dispersed into the water.

 Because water molecules prefer to be surrounded by other water molecules rather than oil molecules, emulsions are inherently unstable, meaning that, after a while, the oil and water will separate: if you leave a vinaigrette dressing, it will separate into an oil layer and a water layer.

 So what does all this have to do with ice cream making you ask?
 Well, we want a stable emulsion in our ice cream so that the milkfat and water stay together and do not separate.
 If our ice cream emulsion becomes too unstable, the milkfat will separate from the water and form large clumps of fat that will be noticeable upon eating.

 So how do we stabilise an emulsion and prevent milkfat and water from separating?
 We use surface active molecules.

 Emulsifiers and protein are surface active molecules that act to keep two liquids that do not mix naturally, in our case milkfat and water, from separating.